nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

 We will create a jump host VM using OpenTofu.

+1. In VSC Explorer pange, Click on **New Folder** :material-folder-plus-outline:

-1. In VSC, create a new folder called ``tofu``
+2. Create a new folder called ``tofu``

-2. In the ``tofu`` folder, create a file in VSC explorer pane
+3. In the ``tofu`` folder, click on **New File** :material-file-plus-outline: with the following name

     ```bash
     jumphostvm_cloudinit.yaml
     ```

-3. Paste the following contents:
+4. Paste the following contents inside the file:

     ```yaml title="jumphostvm_cloudinit.yaml"
     #cloud-config